Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/im/_observers/index.rst

-   Reduced-order flux observer for induction machines in estimated rotor flux coordinates.
+   Reduced-order flux observer in estimated rotor flux coordinates.

    This class implements a reduced-order flux observer for induction machines.
    Both sensored and sensorless operation are supported.
 The observer